learn-co-curriculum/phase-0-the-dom-dev-tools/README.md

 ## Introduction

-In this lab, we're going to change the DOM in two ways.
-First, we'll use Chrome's Developer Tools ("DevTools") to remove an element from the DOM.
+We've read that updating the DOM will update the browser's rendered page.
+Let's experience this now.
+We're going to change the DOM in two ways.
+First, we'll use Chrome's Developer Tools ("DevTools") and our mouse to remove an element from the DOM.
 Then we'll use the DevTools' JavaScript console to run JavaScript that does the same thing.

 ## Instructions